Towards Accurate State Estimation: Motion Dynamics Kalman Filter for 3D Multi-Object Tracking: Methodology

 \subsection{Temporal Evolution in Motion Dynamics Estimation}

-As shown in Equation~\ref{eq:ch4:dynamic_change_delta}, three consecutive observations of an object's position are used to quantify the fluctuation in an object's velocity and acceleration motion dynamics.
-Nevertheless, a single quantification is insufficient to conclude an object's motion dynamics since external noise could impact the measurement $z_t$.
-A distribution of multiple quantifications can provide a more accurate estimation of an object's motion dynamics.
-The distribution of consecutive quantifications of motion dynamics parameters (position $z_t$, velocity$\Delta z_t$, and acceleration $\Delta^2 z_t$) of an object, obtained from Equation~\ref{eq:ch4:dynamic_change_delta}, resamples a 2D Gaussian distributions in x and y directions, as shown in Figure~\ref{fig:methodology_overview} \textit{(Updated motion dynamics)}.
-The distribution of each motion dynamics parameter shapes a Gaussian distribution around its potential value.\\
+As shown in Equation~\ref{eq:ch4:dynamic_change_delta}, three consecutive observations are sufficient to quantify temporal changes in an object’s velocity and acceleration.
+However, relying on a single motion quantification is insufficient for robust motion dynamics estimation, as instantaneous measurements may still be affected by residual sensor and localization noise.
+Aggregating motion dynamics over multiple consecutive observations enables a more robust estimation of the object’s temporal motion behavior by reducing the influence of instantaneous measurement noise.
+Specifically, the sequence of motion dynamics parameters—position $z_t$, velocity $\Delta z_t$, and acceleration $\Delta^2 z_t$—computed using Equation~\ref{eq:ch4:dynamic_change_delta}, is modeled using Gaussian statistics independently along the spatial $x$ and $y$ directions, as illustrated in Figure~\ref{fig:methodology_overview} (\textit{Updated motion dynamics}).

-To obtain an estimation of an object's motion dynamics, consider a single motion parameter: fluctuation in velocity $\sigma_{\Delta z_t}$.
-Assume a car drives at a constant velocity.
-The amount of change in position (traveling distance) value $\Delta z_{t\leftarrow s}$ from time $s$ to time $t$ will remain constant, which refers to the mean of the distribution $\Delta \Bar{z}$.
-In this case, the deviation of the data $\sigma_{\Delta z_{t\leftarrow s}}$ from the mean will be approximately zero.
-On the other hand, if the car starts to drive at a variable velocity, the amount of change in position will change over time.
-In this case, the deviation of the data from the mean increases as the variation in velocity increases.
-Thus, the standard deviation $\sigma_{\Delta z_{t\leftarrow s}}$ approximates the fluctuation in the velocity motion dynamics of the object from time $s$ to time $t$.
-Given the consecutive readings and the gradual behavior of objects' motion, the formulation will shape a Gaussian distribution.\\

-In other words, the standard deviation $\sigma_{\Delta z_{t\leftarrow s}}$ increases when the car accelerates, resulting in varying travel distance changes over time.
-This increased variance in traveling distance widens the Gaussian distribution, thereby enlarging $\sigma_{\Delta z_{t\leftarrow s}}$.
-Hence, $\sigma_{\Delta z_{t\leftarrow s}}$ reflects not only changes in velocity but also quantifies fluctuations in acceleration.
-Generalizing this relationship to motion dynamics parameters (velocity $\Delta z$, acceleration $\Delta^2 z$), the motion dynamics for observations from time $s$ to $t$ (with $k = t - s + 1$ total observations) are estimated as: